 - If you create a "Private Share", you also need to send the default password (this password can be customized) to your friends.

-Whether you choose any way above, each solution can help you transfer files from one OneDrive account to another.
-If you use the solution 1 with MultCloud, you may find it saves you a lot of time.
+Generally speaking, you can transfer files from one OneDrive account to another through downloading and reuploading.
+However, the 4 methdos listed above offered by Multcloud are more recommended since it totally evades the process of downloading.
 If MultCloud suits you better, you can also use MultCloud to sync and backup data across different clouds easily with "Cloud Sync".
 For example, you can sync photos from OneDrive to Google Photos, and sync Google Drive to OneDrive for free, etc.